 We do all our trip planning with RV Life Trip Wizard.
 RV Trip Planning Made Simple!
 RV Life Trip Wizard is by far the best RV route planner we’ve found.
 Get your 7 day Free Trial

 Blue Cut RV Park is located in the center of Carbon County, between Price and Helper in Carbonville.
 The park is located on a level site adjacent to the Price River.
 Steep cliffs are located to the east, providing a nice backdrop.

 For Reservations call 435-820-0081

 This is a nice little park that has a really good feel to it.
 The owner Michelle is very nice and helpful.
 She has lived in the area her entire life and knows so much history.
 She gave us many ideas for things to see and do in the area.
 Michelle’s father started the park in 1976 and you can feel a family has cared for it for a long time.
 There are several permanent sites but all are neat and clean.
 All the long-term residents we met or observed seemed genuinely happy.

 This is an older park and wasn’t initially designed for today’s large rigs.
 But the park has taken the back-to-back sites in the middle of the park and made them pull-through sites.
 Our site 12/23 was plenty long for our 38′ Motorhome and Jeep Wrangler toad.
 Our site was fairly close to the neighboring site but wasn’t an issue for us.
 The site had Full Hook Ups and 20/30/50 amp service that worked well with no issues.
 Overall the park is clean and very well-kept.

 There is a train track above the campground and across the road.
 The trains are pretty quiet and just cruising by.
 No whistles going through Helper.

 Blue Cut RV Park doesn’t have many amenities, but the location makes up for it.

 The Laundry room is located in the restroom/shower building.
-Cost to wash was $1.50 and cost to dry was $1.00.
+The cost to wash was $1.50 and the cost to dry was $1.00.

 - Phone and Internet Service